OneLogin

 Note

-"roles","timezone"and"entitlements"mappings don't have basic mappings on the User object in OneLogin.
+The "roles", "timezone", and "entitlements" mappings do not have basic mappings on the User object in OneLogin.
 You can achieve these mappings via custom User roles.
-You can find more explanation of this further down with the PagerDuty Role example.
-The process is creating a custom user role for the mapping, then creating a parameter in the SCIM application that maps the custom User attribute to the parameter used in this schema:"role", "license", "timezone".
+The process is creating a custom user role for the mapping, then creating a parameter in the SCIM application that maps the custom User attribute to the parameter used in this schema: "role", "license", "timezone".
+See the PagerDuty role example below for more detail.

 Configure Provisioning